-An applicant who has not enrolled in college courses following high school graduation or receiving a high school equivalent (HSE) diploma or GED may be considered for admission as an undergraduate freshman.
+An applicant who has not enrolled in college courses following high school graduation or receiving a high school equivalent (HSE) diploma, GED/HiSET may be considered for admission as an undergraduate freshman.
 To gain admission to the University as a freshman student, one must meet the following requirements:

 Graduates of public and non-public (including private schools, home schools, and church-related schools) high schools must provide an official high school transcript showing credits earned and date of graduation.
-A student may receive tentative admission based on grades received through the sixth or seventh semester, although a final high school transcript showing graduation and satisfactory grades must be received by the Office of Admissions before full admission can be granted.
+Provisional admissions on academic merit through the sixth or seventh semester can be made; however a final high school transcript showing graduation date and satisfactory grades must be received by the Office of Admissions before full admission can be granted.
 The University upholds the requirements and recommendations of the State of Tennessee for Tennessee non-public schools: